KaiSforza/systemd-user-units/README.md

 This allows me to use systemd to start unprivileged services, such as my window manager, tmux session, music player daemon and more.

-I began using [gtmanfred's guide] [1] to setting this up.
+I began using [gtmanfred's guide] [1] to set this up.
 I am going to rewrite it partially to be of more help, and partially to help get this into my head even more.